tituslhy/NER/readme.md

 ```

 ## Using the model to run inferences
-Key in the sentence/s of interest!
+The flags of the python3 run are:
+1. --txts: This is the sentence of interest and is a required argument
+2. --pretrained: Boolean.
+Defaults to False.
+If True, the script looks within the directory for "best_model.pt".
+Otherwise it uses the pretrained DistilBert model to run inference.
 ```
-python3 inference.py --txts Bill Gates is the founder of Microsoft
+python3 inference.py --txts "Bill Gates is the founder of Microsoft" --pretrained True
 ```